Wessex Water Foundation Avonmouth Area Community Fund

 • Cost of kit or equipment

 Please note: The funds available for this programme are limited, so we can’t approve every application.
-In the previous round, 39% of applications received we’re successful.
 You can see examples of previous grants awarded through our September grants awarded list.

 Who can apply